- Property Assessment

 Assessment complaints must be made in writing and received by the Clerk of the Assessment Review Board on or before May 15, 2018.

 The appropriate fee must accompany the assessment complaint.
 The complaint must be filed on the prescribed form.
 Please see the Assessment Complaints page to access the required forms and further information on filing a complaint.

 Would You Like to Speak With the Assessor?

 If you have any questions regarding the information shown on your Assessment Notice, please call the Town Office at 403-933-4348.
 It is possible that questions of a general nature can be answered directly by the Administrative staff.
 If they are unable to answer your questions, they will notify the Assessor and he will get in touch with you to discuss your concerns with you directly.

 Assessor Meeting Appointments

 The Assessor will make every reasonable attempt to respond to your concerns and resolve any issues to a state of mutual agreement.
-If you feel that the matter requires further discussion, you can meet with him in person, on Monday April 9, 2018, by appointment only, on Wednesday, March 29, 2017.
+If you feel that the matter requires further discussion, you can meet with him in person, on Monday April 9, 2018, by appointment only.
 Please call the Town Office to schedule your appointment.

 Alberta Education Requisitions